NREL/EnergyPlus/design/FY2024/DuctModelRoadMap.md

 ### New module ###

 A new module of DuctLoss will be created for inputs process and calculations.
+Here is a list of possible functions and associated functionality.

+1. SimDuctLoss
+2. GetDuctLossInput
+3. InitDuctLoss
+4. CalcDuctLoss
+5. ReportDuctLoss

+#### SimDuctLoss ####

+A possible function is:

+void DuctLoss::SimDuctLoss(EnergyPlusData &state, bool const FirstHVACIteration)

+The function may contain calls shown below:

+        if (state.dataDuctLoss->GetInputOnceFlag) {
+            // Get the AirLoopHVACDOAS input
+            getDuctLossSInput(state);
+            state.dataDuctLoss->GetInputOnceFlag = false;
+        }

+        this->initDuctLoss(state, FirstHVACIteration);

+        this->CalcDuctLoss(state, FirstHVACIteration);

+        this->ReportDuctLoss(state);

+The function will be called in the SimZoneEquipment of the ZoneEquipmentManager.
+The location will be similar with the call of SplitterComponent::SimAirLoopSplitter or the call of ReturnAirPathManager::SimReturnAirPath.

-#### Inputs process ####
+#### GetDuctLossInput ####

 The 3 new objects (Duct:Loss:XXX) will be processed in the new module.
 The other related AFN objects will be handled in the AFN module to read Node, Linkage, Duct and Leakage object.
-I will check to see possiblity if separated functions are needed or not, because AFN model and Non AFN model need to process the same objects of Node, Linkage, Duct and Leakage.
+I will check to see possiblity if separated functions are needed or not in the AFN model, because AFN model and Non AFN model need to process the same objects of Node, Linkage, Duct and Leakage.

-#### Calculation ####

-Any calculation will be performed in the module.
+The function may contain functionality shown below:

+Read all inputs for Duct:Loss:XXX
+Check possible errors
+Setup node connections
+Call AFN model functions to get all required AFN objects

-#### Local variables ####
+##### Local variables #####

 All new objects and AFN obejcts will have local array variables defined in the header file.

+#### InitDuctLoss ####

+This function has two functionalities.
+The first one is to assign component values and check error when some components data are not available in the process of GetDuctLossInput.

+The second functionality is to assign component values at each AirLoop iteration.

+#### CalcDuctLoss ####

+All duct losses will be calculated in this function, including conduction, leaks and makeup air.
+The outputs will be temperature and humidity ratio at outlet nodes.

+#### ReportDuctLoss ####

+All sensible and latent losses from each Duct:Loss:XXX object will be reported.

+### Other module revisions ###

+The major revisions will be performed in 3 modules, UnitarySystem, MultispeedHeatPump, and Furnace.
+The change will replace system outlet node by supply inlet node to call CalcZoneSensibleLatentOutput, so that duct losses will be included automatically when system capacity is requested to reach zone setpoint.